-The presence of MIDI capability of the electronic instrument can easily be determined by looking for the round 5 pin DIN connectors usually located on a rear panel.
+The presence of MIDI capability on any electionic instrument an easily be determined by looking for the round 5 pin DIN connectors usually located on a rear panel.
 Some smaller or older electronic instruments are not MIDI equipped.

 There are three types of MIDI connector - MIDI IN, MIDI OUT and MIDI THRU.
 MIDI IN receives messages, MIDI OUT sends messages, and MIDI THRU sends a copy of messages received at the MIDI IN connector.